There are approximately 132 local and specialty bar associations in Virginia. Any local or specialty bar is welcome to join the CLBA.

 The Role of the Conference Representative

-Each local or specialty bar association elects a CLBA Representative to serve a three-year term.
-If no representative is chosen, the current bar president is automatically designated as CLBA Representative for a three-year term.
-The central function of the CLBA Representative is to develop and maintain communication between the local and specialty bar and the State Bar.
-The CLBA Representative serves the Conference by:
+Each local or specialty bar association that is a member of the CLBA elects a CLBA representative to serve a three-year term.
+If no representative is chosen, the current bar president is automatically designated as CLBA representative for a three-year term.
+The CLBA representative develops and maintains communication between the local and specialty bar and the VSB.
+The CLBA representative serves the conference by:

-* being aware of resources that the State Bar offers to local bars;
+- informing members of the resources that the VSB offers to local bars;

-* attending the annual Bar Leadership Institute and the Local Bar Breakfast; and
+- attending the annual Bar Leaders Institute and the Bar Leaders Breakfast; and

-* promoting local and specialty bar activities in the Local Bar Connection and Awards of Merit competition.
+- promoting local and specialty bar activities in the Awards of Merit competition.

 The CLBA Executive Committee

-The CLBA Executive Committee is selected from among the Conference Representatives and is elected at the Virginia State Bar Annual Meeting.
-As a member of the State Bar Council, the Conference Chair provides a strong voice for local and specialty bar associations.
+The CLBA Executive Committee is selected from among the CLBA representatives and is elected at the VSB Annual Meeting.
+As a member of the VSB Council, the conference chair provides a strong voice for local and specialty bar associations.